TheRManVT/w-AI-fu_v2.R/README.md

 - You get a JavaScript error when starting w-AI-fu
   - **SHOULD** be fixed in this version
 - You get stuck on "Creating Electron window" after restarting
-  - Run venv.bat, which deletes the venv-folder inside source/app/vectordb
+  - Run venv-Delete.bat, which deletes the venv-folder inside source/app/vectordb

 -----